How to get from Cancun to Cozumel

 Located just south of town, many consider this the best hotel on the island.
 It has a white, sandy beach in front with great snorkeling.

 There are on-site restaurants.
-What makes this hotel stand out is a great service.
+What makes this hotel stand out is its great service.

 🏨 Best Bed and Breakfast: Tamarindo